Wyoming Child Support Laws: Guidelines and Calculations

 How to Modify Child Support in Wyoming

-Parents may petition the court for a support order change when there has been a “material change in circumstances.”
+Parents may petition the court for a change to a support order when there has been a material change in circumstances.

-Under Statute 20-2-311(a), if applying current guidelines would result in a 20% or greater change from the existing order amount, the court shall consider this sufficient grounds for modification.
+Under Wyo.
+Stat.
+20-2-311(a), if applying current guidelines would result in a 20% or greater change from the existing order amount, the court shall consider this sufficient grounds for modification.
+The petition must be filed at least six months after the current order was entered or last adjusted.

 Examples of material changes: